Early childhood education and care is any service that cares for children before primary school. This includes day care, child care and preschool.

 Use Starting Blocks to find a child care service or preschool near you.

 Every child can get a year of free or subsidised preschool or kindergarten.
 This must be the year before they start school.
-Read about finding and paying for preschool on the Department of Health’s Pregnancy, Birth and Baby website.
+Read about finding and paying for preschool on the Department of Health and Aged Care’s Pregnancy, Birth and Baby website.

 Before you enrol your child